Bring Your Own Device (BYOD)

 Macbook Pro/Air These devices offer great functionality and are a good option, however we believe that Windows devices offer better value for money.
 These devices are expensive and may not run Microsoft products in the same way as a Windows device.

 Chromebook The cheapest laptop available.
+Not suitable for high school learning environments.
 Generally you need to be online to use the device.
 Most specialist software will not run on these devices and Microsoft products are 'lite' versions that do not offer full functionality.

 Tablet (Andriod or iPad) Small size and a long battery life.
-Small size, limited offline functionality and you cannot use full versions of Microsoft products.
+Not suitable for high school learning environments.
+Small size limited offline functionality, and you cannot use full versions of Microsoft products.